SuperOfficeDocs/superoffice-docs/docs/api/sales/saint/entity/link-sale-to-appointment-entity.md

 ---
-# Mandatory fields.
+title: link_salerow_to_appointment
-title: link_salerow_to_appointment       # (Required) Very important for SEO.
+description: How to link a sale to an appointment using entities
-description: How to link a sale to an appointment using entities # (Required) Important for SEO.
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
+so.date: 05.11.2016
 keywords:
 so.topic: howto            # article, howto, reference, concept, guide